Updated: April 10, 2018

 An Autodrip coffee maker is an American staple.
 A classic design that’s been making mornings bearable for decades.
 At the same time, it has a mixed reputation.
 Particularly when compared with the rise of espresso and Third Wave coffee.

-Given the option, would you choose a freshly made espresso machine latte or some coffee that’s been sitting in a pot for 5 hours?
+Given the option, would you choose a freshly made Latte or some coffee that’s been sitting in a pot for 5 hours?
 How about a single origin Costa Rica Tarrazu pour over or that thirty year old machine in the corner of your hotel room?

 I’m hoping you answered the first to both those questions.
 I think most people would.
 Most people want nice coffee.
 And the majority of the many, many coffee makers dotted around the US just aren’t capable of providing that.